-2014 Attorney General Opinions and Court Decisions
+2015 Attorney General Opinions and Court Decisions

-Listed below are recent opinions and decisions concerning various property tax issues.
-The list is does not include all opinions and decisions concerning property tax.
+Listed below are 2015 opinions and decisions concerning various property tax issues.
+The list does not include all opinions and decisions concerning property tax.
 The summaries are provided by the Comptroller's office as a public service intended solely as an informational resource.
 The summaries are not intended as substitutes for or interpretations of the opinions and decisions summarized and should not be relied upon as such.
 Additionally, the information provided neither constitutes nor serves as a substitute for legal advice.
 Questions regarding the meaning or interpretation of any information included or referenced herein should, as appropriate or necessary, be directed to an attorney or other appropriate counsel.

 Attorney General Opinions

-The Attorney General set forth the following conclusion in its summary:
+Summary: The Attorney General set forth the following conclusion in its summary:

 Courts of Appeals Decisions